 The all-in-one nature of this type of cooking equipment can also be problematic because if an issue arises that causes it to shut down, you could be without any way to heat your food.
 If the range oven is flying solo, your kitchen could be out of commission for as long as it is.
 If you have a separate oven in addition to the one below your cooktop, you have one to fall back on if there’s an issue.

-Convection Ovens are Developed for Heavy-Duty Cooking
+Convection Ovens for Heavy-Duty Cooking

 We’re certainly not trying to disparage the ovens that do come with some ranges.
 They can be a great complement to a restaurant kitchen’s cooking equipment and can provide a much-needed fallback when a convection oven goes down.
 However, they’re not given the same capabilities that make a stand-alone oven such a great addition to your operation.